band/bandstands/readingNotes/2022 Dawn of Everything notes.md

 > ...
 (Christopher Boehm) argues that while humans do have an instinctual tendency to engage in dominance-submissive behavior, no doubt inherited from our simian ancestors, what makes societies distinctively human is our ability to make the conscious decision *not* to act that way.

 > This, he concludes, is the essence of politics: the ability to reflect consciously on different directions one's society could take, and to make explicit arguments why it should take one path rather than another.
-In this sense, once could say Aristotle was right when he described human beings as 'political animaals' -- since this is precisely what other primates never do, at least not to our knowledge.
+In this sense, once could say Aristotle was right when he described human beings as 'political animals' -- since this is precisely what other primates never do, at least not to our knowledge.

 Page 111: